wso2-extensions/esb-connector-workday/docs/configuringWorkdayOperations.md

 </workday.init>
 ```
 **Properties**
-* workdayUserName: The username of the Workday account.
+* workdayUsername: The username of the Workday account.
 * workdayPassword: The password of the Workday account.
 * workdayBlockingInvocation: This is a boolean type property.
 Set this to true if you want the connector to perform blocking invocations to Workday.
 * workdayApiVersion: The API version of the Workday API.